 Serve your shrimp and broccoli over a bed of freshly steamed rice, noodles, or on its own!

-Your shrimp should be peeled and deveined.
+For this recipe, your shrimp should be peeled and deveined.
 Optionally, remove the tails before cooking.
 I find it easier to remove the tails for this recipe.

 If you’re opposed to hot flavors, I’d suggest halving the chili garlic sauce, as it provides most of the heat in this recipe.
 You can also add more honey if you’d like a sweeter sauce.